 The relationship that you maintain with the land on which you farm sets parameters for decisions you may make with serious consequences for your business.
 Understanding the nature of your relationship to the land is critical to such decisions and should also inform your efforts searching for or acquiring access to land.

 Finding Land to Farm: Six Ways to Secure Farmland, published by the National Center for Appropriate Technology (NCAT), briefly discusses different types of agreements that can secure a farmer’s access to land.
 For an in-depth look at these various options, check out American Farmland Trust's (AFT) Land Access Training Curriculum which provides tools to help you assess your readiness to pursue land tenure.

 Land upon which different generations of farm families rely carries distinct values and risks to the farmers who are responsible for it.
 Succession planning is a critical and complex issue for intergenerational farm families.
 While every farm business, every family, and every farmland parcel will require careful and specific attention, Northwest Farm Credit Services offers a brief series of Succession Planning Videos to help farm families think about the succession planning process.

 Farm business accounting presents the opportunity to measure the efficacy of your efforts, assist you in determining which ventures do or do not work for your farm business and help you accurately anticipate expenses.
 An effective accounting system should facilitate cash flow management and facilitate beneficial interactions with tax authorities and lenders.

 Today, accounting methodology is typically tied very closely to your chosen software platform.
-However, Basic Accounting: Guidance for Beginning Farmers, published by the National Center for Appropriate Technology (NCAT) and Preparing Agricultural Financial Statements, published by Northwest Farm Credit Services, can help you become familiar with the concepts upon which popular accounting software platforms are built.
+However, Preparing Agricultural Financial Statements, published by Northwest Farm Credit Services, and Accounting Coach can help you become familiar with the concepts upon which popular accounting software platforms are built.
 Northwest Farm Credit Services also offers three e-Learning Courses, available on demand, on Balance Sheet Basics, Cash Flow Budget, and Time Value of Money that can help farmers enhance their understanding of these topics.